SAM Outillage's warehouse for boxes in France for hand tools

 At the front of the warehouse are two stations where kits are put together.
 Each of the workstations is wide enough for operators to sort the tools and place them quickly into the cases.
 On one side of the warehouse, three picking stations have been installed.

-Candice Aubert explains, “We have gained numerous advantages with the automated warehouse for boxes: reliable and continuous stock control, as well as improved adaptation to peak workloads.
-We have cut dispatch times and ensured delivery in less than 24 h, not to mention streamlining and boosting productivity throughout the entire order preparation process.
+Candice Aubert explains, “We've gained numerous advantages with the automated warehouse for boxes: reliable and continuous stock control, as well as improved adaptation to peak workloads.
+We've cut dispatch times and ensured delivery in less than 24 h, not to mention streamlining and boosting productivity throughout the entire order preparation process.
 Furthermore, we have room to install a fourth picking station, which will increase our order volumes.”

-Each operator can prepare up to nine orders simultaneously: four in boxes, four in envelopes and one on a pallet.
+Each operator can prepare up to nine orders simultaneously: four in boxes, four in envelopes, and one on a pallet.
 The operators remove the units from inside the boxes automatically brought to them from the warehouse and place them in the corresponding orders.
 Once the orders are finished, they are moved to the area in which they will be consolidated with bulky products from the pallet racks.
-These completed orders are then packaged, banded and labeled, and the document required for their dispatch is issued.
+These completed orders are then packaged, banded, and labeled, and the documentation required for their dispatch is issued.

 Candice Aubert - SAM Logistics Manager

 “The automated warehouse for boxes has given us a whole host of advantages, most importantly, reliable and perpetual stock control and improved adaptation to peak workloads.
-In addition, we have reduced order dispatch times and can ensure that purchases arrive on schedule.
-It should also be noted that we have sped up and boosted productivity throughout the entire picking process.”
+In addition, we've reduced order dispatch times and can ensure that purchases arrive on schedule.
+It should also be noted that we've sped up and boosted productivity throughout the entire picking process.”